Nexedi/jio/docs/revision_storages.rst

 conflicting versions (when option **conflicts: true** is set in order for developers to setup a routine to solve conflicts.

-Technically a conflict is solved by deleting alternative versions of a document ("cutting leaves off from the document tree").
+Technically, a conflict is solved by deleting alternative versions of a document ("cutting leaves off from the document tree").
 When a user decides to keep a version of a document and manually deletes all conflicting versions, the storage tree is updated accordingly and the document is available in a single